Welcome

 Introduction

-Trespass to land is a classic intentional tort tested on the MBE.
+Trespass to land is a classic intentional tort tested regularly on the MBE.
 It protects the right to exclusive possession of real property.
-Liability arises when a person intentionally causes a physical invasion of land possessed by another, regardless of harm.
-This article explains the elements, intent, physical invasion, who may sue, and common defenses.
+Liability arises when a person intentionally causes a physical invasion of land possessed by another, regardless of whether the land is harmed.

 Elements of Trespass to Land